lbryio/lbry.com/content/faq/naming.md

 Before talking about how names (URLs) in LBRY work, it's important to understand the problem.
 What is a naming system and why do we have one?

-Names exist so that we can map a human readable and understandable word or term to a more difficult to remember number or ID.
+Names exist so that we can map a human-readable and understandable word or term to a more difficult one to remember like number or ID.
 In the traditional DNS (domain name system), names are mapped to a numerical IP address.
 In LBRY, names are mapped to a unique, permanent ID representing a piece of digital content and/or a publisher identity.

 Designing a naming system that works well and fairly assigns names is quite hard!
 Consider the domain system you are likely using to access this document.
 LBRY's domain used to be lbry.io for a long time, rather than lbry.com.
 Is it because lbry.com is providing some unique service?
 No!
 It is because a squatter was in possession of it, simply looking to auction the domain name to the highest bidder in demand.
 We had to negotiate for months (and pay lots of $$$) to get in possession of the lbry.com domain and we don't want LBRY users to go through a similar experience...we'd rather leave it up to incentives and fixed protocol rules.